 Air Conditioner/Heat Pump Tune-Up: $75

-Absolutely.
-Fulton uses a balanced mixture of solar energy and conventional power sources.
-While your panels at home will lower your home's emissions and provide cost savings, you'll still benefit from access to the local grid.
+Yes.
+Fulton uses an even mixture of solar energy and conventional power sources.
+While your panels at home will save you money and lower your home's individual emissions, you'll still benefit from access to the local grid.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Fulton amount to $1,303.